OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-03-Data-Leakage-and-Unexpected-Consequences.md

 ## Business User Description

-Data leakage occurs when data ends up in locations not intended and often not appropriate, which can lead to unexpected consequences.
+Data leakage occurs when data moves outside of the organization’s control, and ends up in locations not intended or appropriate, which can lead to unexpected consequences.

 ## Description